 804 N. El Centro Ave.
 Los Angeles, CA 90038 | map |

-In 1946 the theatre and a store building south of the original theatre (which had been a vitamin factory) were turned into a legit operation called the Circle Theatre.
+In 1946 the theatre and a store building south of the original theatre (which had been a grocery store and a vitamin factory) were turned into a legit operation called the Circle TheatreCharlie Chaplin reportedly donated props on occasion.
 Scott Collette comments:

 "The Circle was once considered 'the meeting place of Hollywood’s avant-garde,' and was frequented by celebrity visitors like Groucho Marx, Katharine Hepburn, Edward G. Robinson, Harpo Marx, and Charlie Chaplin.
 It was founded by a troupe of UCLA students that included Chaplin’s son Sydney as well as Kathleen Freeman and future SAG president William Schallert, who had all been performing shows in a friend’s living room when they decided to get a space of their own.
 So, they took over space from an old grocery store, in a building that'd actually been home to one of Hollywood’s earliest moviehouses known as the El Centro in 1914."

-A 1946 story about the new theatre.
+A 1946 story about the new theatre, opening with an adaptation of Edith Whaton's "Ethan Frome."
 The El Centro Theatre had this clipping from an unidentified paper on the their now-vanished website in 2010.
+Later original building was converted into a second performance space for the troupe and dubbed the New Theatre

 In 1974 the original film theatre space became the Cast Theatre with the Circle Theatre continuing under separate management in the corner storefront space.